msayson/msayson.github.io/_posts/2026-08-30-mitigating-personal-data-resurrection.markdown

 |**3.
 Systemically resilient**|Controls are built into infrastructure by default, with centralized deletion state, deletion-aware boundaries, and minimal service team context needed to implement or validate.|Rare, localized, and quickly corrected.
 Automated detection and reconciliation cover replay and recovery paths.|
 {:.table-small-bordered .top-bottom-padded}

-Most large organizations sit between Levels 1 and 2: tooling exists, but onboarding costs enough that a long tail never fully completes it, leaving resurrection a systemic defect.
+Many organizations can have characteristics of both Levels 1 and 2: tooling may exist, while onboarding costs enough that a long tail never fully completes it, leaving resurrection a systemic risk.
 Moving from Level 1 to Level 2 is mostly a tooling problem.
-Level 3 requires changing how deletion state is tracked and enforced across an organization's architecture.
+Level 3 requires deletion state to be treated as an organization-level architectural concern rather than solely as service-local logic.

 ## Deletion resilience is a systems property, not a per-service outcome